andersjanmyr/docker-lab/README.md

 ```

 If you know the name of a file, you can copy it out of the container.
 This is
-useful if you have build-containers, containers that are used to build
+useful if you have containers that do not contain commands that allow you to
+`exec` into them.
+It is also useful for build-containers, containers that are
-something instead of running it.
+used to build something instead of running it.

 ```
-# Run a docker container that builds the files in /src and outputs into /dist
-$ docker run --name builder -v .:/src andersjanmyr/build-binary

-# Copy the binary to the current directory
+# Copy the /etc/hosts out of redis-counter
-$ docker cp builder:/dist/binary .
+$ docker cp redis-counter:/etc/hosts .

+# List the contents of the copied file
+$ cat hosts
 ```

 `docker cp` can also be used to put files into the container.

 ```
-# Copy a config file into the nginx container
+# Add a hostname to the hosts file and copy it back again
+echo '74.125.232.127 tapir' >> hosts
-$ docker cp nginx.conf nginx:/etc/nginx/nginx.conf
+$ docker cp hosts redis-counter:/etc/hosts
 ```